StevanFreeborn/onspring-api-docs/src/docs/version_001/resources/records/update_record/copy.md

 - appId
 - `number`
-- The id of the app or survey that the record will be added to.
+- The id of the app or survey that contains the record to be updated.

 ---